-Today I’m bringing something new to my blog: A quarterly book review!
+Today I’m bringing something new to my blog: A book review!

-This means that at the end of each quarter, I will gather all of the books that I’ve read and give my honest review about them.
-My quarterly book review will vary between different genres but I’d like to kick off the very first one with some of my favorite business books!
+This means I will gather books that I’ve read and give my honest review about them.
+I’d like to kick off with some of my favorite business books!

 1. We Should All Be Millionaires by Rachel Rodgers